-Roman was named by INSIDE Public Accounting as one of the profession’s Most Recommended Consultants for each of the years from 2005 through 2017, CPA Practice Advisors Top 25 Thought Leaders from 2011 through 2018, and Accounting Today’s Most Influential People in Accounting thirteen times.
+Roman was named by INSIDE Public Accounting as one of the profession’s Most Recommended Consultants fourteen years through 2019, CPA Practice Advisors Top 25 Thought Leaders from 2011 through 2019, and Accounting Today’s Most Influential People in Accounting fourteen times.

-Roman is also an Advisory Board Member to the CPA Firm Management Association (formerly the Association for Accounting Administration) and has served on the Board of Directors of the Arizona Society of CPAs.
+Roman is also an Advisory Board Member to the CPA Firm Management Association (formerly the Association for Accounting Administration), the BDO Alliance Technology Committee, and has served on the Board of Directors of the Arizona Society of CPAs.

 He also authored “Quantum of Paperless: Partners Guide to CPA Firm Optimization” which outlines 32 key CPA best practices.